Last updated on: January 3, 2023

 During the year, your company makes quarterly payroll tax payments with additional information and files a W-2 at the end of the year.
 Your personal details (Name, Age, Birth Date, etc), Contact details, Employment details (Employee Identification Code, Employment type, Employment status, work week, last day of work), Job details, and Payroll records are all accessible to the IRS.

 If you received Carpe Diem, Mileage Allowance, or you were sent on a Business trip, the IRS will have access to that information.

 When you receive more than $10 of interest in a bank account during the year, the bank has to report that interest to the IRS.
 If you have Investment Accounts, the IRS can see them in dividend and stock sales reportings through Forms 1099-DIV and 1099-B. If you get paid through a Merchant Account (like PayPal or VISA) and have enough transactions, the IRS will see the amount of these transactions on Form 1099-K.

 It is essential to understand that average taxpayers and business providers alike have a reporting obligation to the IRS.
 If they cannot get certain information from you, they will turn to a service provider you had business with.

-Use a Mileage Logging Software with smart technologies such as:
+Use Mileage Logging Software with smart technologies such as:

-- An AI-based AdWise feature that gives you Recommendations for your forgotten trips.
+- An AI-based AI Wizard feature that gives you Recommendations for your forgotten trips.

-- A Built-In IRS Auditor on Your Side that investigates a total of 70 Logical Conflicts to ensure your Mileage log is IRS-proof!
+- A Built-In IRS Auditor on Your Side that checks and corrects a total of 70 Logical Conflicts to ensure your Mileage log is IRS-proof!

 These functions are real lifesavers when Retrospectively Reconstructing your Mileage logs, as the software can complete even hopelessly deficient Mileage logs quickly, meeting Every Expectation.